splynx/docs/files/en/inventory/reports/reports.md

 ### Export

-You can export the tables in the *Reports* section in multiple formats and ways by clicking the *Export* button at the top right of the page:
+You can export the tables in the *Reports* section in multiple formats by clicking the *Export* button at the top right of the page:

 ![image](reports4.png)